mustafachyi/cursor-versions-api/README.md

 ## Features

-*   Fetches version data from primary and secondary GitHub sources.
+*   Fetches version data from primary and secondary GitHub sources
-*   Merges and deduplicates version information.
+*   Merges and deduplicates version information
-*   In-memory caching for fast responses.
+*   In-memory caching for fast responses
-*   Periodically checks for updates in the background.
+*   Periodically checks for updates in the background
-*   Provides endpoints to query versions by ID, platform, or get the latest.
+*   Provides endpoints to query versions by ID, platform, or get the latest
-*   Distinguishes between user and system installers for Windows.
+*   Distinguishes between user and system installers for Windows
-*   Includes a status endpoint for monitoring.
+*   Includes a status endpoint for monitoring

 ## Tech Stack